Specialized support for Washington, D.C. students

 - A collaborative and supportive team culture with bi-weekly meetings and peer support

-- Receive a yearly stipend for materials
+- Material Stipend: Receive a yearly stipend for materials

 - Free CEU’s and guest speaker series access